Stephen Glitzer’s Blog Posts

 I had the pleasure of visiting two wineries near Verona, Italy.
 If I had any expectations of what I would experience, they were quickly dissolved as I walked through the door of the first winery....Read More »

 We’ve all heard the saying, “Art imitates life.”
-When I think about that it calls to mind sad songs which speak to everyone suffering through heartbreak, or Bob Ross painting his happy trees which we feel when we connect with nature.
-But there is a different perspective that intrigues me;...Read More »
+When I think about that it calls to mind sad songs which speak to everyone suffering through heartbreak, or Bob Ross painting his...Read More »

 Finding your own “way of eating” can be challenging.
 I’d like to talk about the topic of bio-individuality.
 Bio-individuality means we are all different and there isn’t one boilerplate diet that fits everyone’s health needs.